trey10hughes/AVB-Marketing-Coding-Test/README.md

 This is an application to edit view and edit contacts using a given API.

 This app was created using Create-React-App, and uses Tailwind CSS for styling.
+I learned Tailwind CSS on the fly as I built this out.

 To start the app use the command "npm run start" at the root directory of the project.